Risk Management

 BCP Formulation and Training

-Recognizing the need on business continuity to minimize the impact of damage from disasters such as earthquakes and severe storm and flood damage, we have formulated a Business Continuity Plan (BCP), and we implement training to enhance its effectiveness.
-In FY2024, we conducted two whole-company emergency headquarters drills, one whole-company emergency headquarters secretariat drill, and two plant drills.
-Through these drills and other activities, we ensure the effectiveness of our BCP and work to strengthen our resilience to disasters.
+To minimize the impact on business continuity from disasters such as earthquakes and severe storm and flood damage, we have formulated a Business Continuity Plan (BCP) and conduct training to enhance its effectiveness.
+In FY2025, we conducted two whole-company emergency headquarters drills and two whole-company emergency headquarters secretariat drills.
+Through these drills and other activities, we verify the effectiveness of our BCP and work to strengthen our resilience to disasters.

-In addition, each individual business division and plant has formulated its own BCP, and has put in place systems to facilitate a rapid response in the event of an emergency.
-We are also implementing Business Continuity Management (BCM) to maintain and strengthen our BCP and its effectiveness through ongoing improvement and our unique training.
+In addition, each business division and plant has formulated its own BCP and established systems that enable a rapid response in the event of an emergency.
+Furthermore, through continuous review under our Business Continuity Management (BCM) and the implementation of our own training programs, we strive to maintain and enhance the effectiveness of our BCP.

 Whistleblowing System